-- (ii) The expenses are recognised as business expenses in your accounts. - 3.5 If you reimburse your employee partially, you can only claim the GST in proportion to the reimbursed amount.
+- (ii) The expenses are recognised as business expenses in your accounts. - 3.5 From 1 July 2025, the above administrative concession applies when your employee contracts directly with an overseas supplier registered under the Overseas Vendor Registration (OVR) regime ("OVR supplier") for fringe benefits, such as for professional membership fees and work-related educational courses.
+Your company must maintain supporting documents showing that GST had been charged by the OVR supplier. - 3.6 If you reimburse your employee partially, you can only claim the GST in proportion to the reimbursed amount.
 For example, your employee incurred \$65.40 (including GST) on mobile phone expenses to make both business and personal calls.
 You reimbursed your employee \$21.80 (including GST) for the business portion.
-Applying the concession and provided that you meet all other input tax claim conditions, you may claim the GST that is proportionate to the amount that you reimbursed your employee i.e. \$1.80. - 3.6 If you have difficulties determining the business and private portions of the expenses, you may claim input tax as follows: - (i) For full reimbursements, based on 4/7 of the GST incurred on the mobile phone expenses. - (ii) For partial reimbursements, based on 9/109 of the amount reimbursed or 4/7 of the GST incurred on the mobile phone expenses, whichever is the lower.
+Applying the concession and provided that you meet all other input tax claim conditions, you may claim the GST that is proportionate to the amount that you reimbursed your employee i.e. \$1.80. - 3.7 If you have difficulties determining the business and private portions of the expenses, you may claim input tax as follows: - (i) For full reimbursements, based on 4/7 of the GST incurred on the mobile phone expenses. - (ii) For partial reimbursements, based on 9/109 of the amount reimbursed or 4/7 of the GST incurred on the mobile phone expenses, whichever is the lower.